playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 };
 ```

-Just remember, the order of these providers can matter and cause bugs if some of them are out-of-order!
+> Remember, the order of these providers can matter and can cause bugs if out-of-order!

 ## Angular